eivindeb/pyfly/README.md

 * **turbulence** Boolean.
 Controls if turbulence (from Dryden Turbulence Model) is enabled.
 * **turbulence_intensity** String.
 If turbulence is enabled, controls the intensity of the turbulence as described in the Dryden
 Turbulence Model.
 One of "light", "moderate", "severe".
+* **turbulunce_sim_length** Int.
+How many steps that are simulated for each call to the Dryden Turbulence Model.
+Higher values gives more upfront computation cost but better overall performance for longer simulations.

 ### States
 All states used in the simulator must be declared in the states block.
 The simulator wont run without the states in